vsrinivas/fuchsia/examples/media/media_player/README.md

     launch media_player --service=special_media_player

+The app can control a remote media player using the '--remote' option:

+    --remote=myacer#media_player

+In this case, the device name of the remote media player (as NetConnector understands device names) is 'myacer', and the service name for the media player is 'media_player'.

+Note that the '--service' and '--device' options are mutually exclusive.

 The app responds to mouse clicks (touch on the Acer) and the keyboard.
 Mozart requires a touch to focus the keyboard.
 Touching anywhere but the progress bar toggles between play and pause.
 Touching the progress bar does a seek to that